mah0001/metadata-editor-docs-v2/quick_start_document.md

 ***Export metadata to JSON***

 Export metadata to JSON will generate a JSON file containing the metadata.
 The option is provided to include all elements or only the non-private ones.
-The JSO file will look like this:
+The JSON file will look like this:

 ![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_quick_start_document_action_JSON_exported.png)